 Two earthquakes struck the country in April 2015, when more than 9,000 people died and 23,000 were injured.

-As a result, nearly a third of the population were affected.
+As a result, nearly a third of the population have been affected.

 • The average life expectancy is only 59.